skypjack/entt/docs/md/entity.md

   long as it adheres to the requirements described in the inline documentation.<br/>
-  This is possible mainly because users can get much more with a custom sort function object if the pattern of usage is known.
+  This is possible mainly because users can get much more with a custom sort function object if the usage pattern is known.
 As an example, in case of an almost sorted pool, quick sort could be much, much slower than insertion sort.

 * Components can be sorted according to the order imposed by another component: